 As chief human resources officer at one of the nation’s largest healthcare systems, I am keenly aware of both the positive and the challenging impact the transformation of our industry is having on the consumer.

 What is interesting to me is the impact that healthcare transformation is having on our workforce.
-At Carolinas HealthCare System, we are experiencing the following:
+At Carolinas HealthCare System, [now Atrium Health] we are experiencing the following:

 - There is still a need for highly specialized talent, but we should not underestimate the value of soft skills